 Qualities & Gifts Sought

-Only basic maths and computer skills, and intermediate English are required.
+Intermediate English and basic maths and computer skills are required.
 You love to work with people and numbers.
 You enjoy challenges and it is essential that you enjoy flexibility.

 This role can be undertaken successfully by a school leaver or even a retiree.
-Single or married accommodation is available.
+Married accommodation is available or singles will share.